 /Users/<username>/.bundle/

-- Lakeflow Framework Samples - Run 3 - Load
+Job: Lakeflow Framework - Feature Samples - Run ({logical_env})

-- Lakeflow Framework Samples - Run 4 - Load
+[dev jane_doe] Lakeflow Framework - Feature Samples - Run (_jd)

-These will be prefixed with the target and your username and suffixed with the logical environment you provided when deploying the samples.
+These will be prefixed with the target and your username, for example:

-[dev jane_doe] Lakeflow Framework Samples - Run 1 - Load and Schema Initialization (_jd)
+[dev jane_doe] Lakeflow Framework - Pattern Samples - Run 1 - Load and Schema Initialization (_jd)

-To execute the samples, simply execute the jobs in order to simulate the end to end run of the samples over the test data.
+Execute the jobs in order to simulate an end-to-end incremental run of the medallion patterns over multiple days of test data.

-To destroy the samples, you can use the destroy.sh script following the command specified below.
+To destroy the samples, use the destroy.sh script:

 ./destroy.sh -h <workspace_host> [-p <profile>] [-l <logical_env>]Parameters:

--h, --host: Databricks workspace host URL (required)-p, --profile: Databricks CLI profile (optional, defaults to DEFAULT)-l, --logical_env: Logical environment suffix for schema names (optional)
+-h, --host: Databricks workspace host URL (required)-p, --profile: Databricks CLI profile (optional, defaults to DEFAULT)-l, --logical_env: Logical environment suffix (optional)

-To deploy the TPC-H sample, you can use the deploy_tpch.sh script following the same methods specified above.
+To deploy the TPC-H sample once available, use the deploy_tpch.sh script following the same methods described above.